Alpharetta GA Dentist

 What is General Dentistry?

-In addition to treating oral health problems as they arise, Dr. Woods can work with you to treat and prevent gum diseases like gingivitis.
-Poor oral health in general and gum disease in particular are increasingly recognized as a risk factor for poor overall health.
-Studies show a correlation between gum disease and major health problems like diabetes and heart disease.
-A good working relationship with your Alpharetta General Dentist that helps you maintain excellent oral health may actually help you to maintain good overall health, as well.
+In addition to treating oral health problems as they arise, Dr. Woods can provide preventive care to help protect you from periodontal disease and decay.
+In general, poor oral health is increasingly recognized as a risk factor for poor overall health.
+Studies show a correlation between gum disease and major health problems such as diabetes and heart disease.

 Training for General Dentists

-While there is some confusion as to the difference between a DMD and a DDS degree, the reality is that whether your General Dentist is a Doctor of Dental Surgery or a Doctor of Dental Medicine, they have completed the same rigorous training and passed the same licensing examinations.
-A General Dentist with a DMD simply went to a different school than a General Dentist with a DDS.
+While there is some confusion between the differences of a DMD and a DDS degree, both require your general dentist to have completed the same rigorous training and passed the same licensing examinations.
+A general dentist with a DMD simply went to a different school than a general dentist with a DDS.
 The training and expertise conferred by the two degrees is exactly the same.